 I am assuming here that you have some natural light in your kitchen coming from a window.
 This is a huge plus and must be honoured with pride of place and treated as a focal point.
 The colour of the cabinets should be, as I say, mild and this will allow reflection to take place from the natural light.

-The latest fad is to go for grey-whites or green-whites.
+The latest fad is to go for grey-whites or green-whites to achieve the look of scandinavian white kitchens.
 A hint of colour to a white foundation will add a touch of warmth and prevent the dreaded stark feeling of a space.
 We may differ here, but stark is not in my vocabulary when you are designing an interior.
 Stark is for hospitals and morgues.

 Add a touch of texture here with similar hued tiles, or plank-flooring and a graphic printed fabric on the window or as in this instance a fabulous splashback to adds a sense of prismatic colour.